elgleidson/observability-demo/README.md

 # Simple Observability Demo

-This is a simple observability demo using the following technologies:
+This is just a simple observability demo.
-- Spring Boot WebFlux
-- Micrometer
-- Open Telemetry (OTLP)
-- Zipkin

 There are 2 services A and B, as shown in the diagram below:

 ```mermaid
 sequenceDiagram